Braves come from behind to top Nationals, Scherzer | Sports-Games

 Duvall also saved a run in the eighth with his glove.
 He made a leaping catch near the left field wall to take an extra-base hit away from Josh Harrison.
 Atlanta won three of four games in the series and won the season series 6-4.

 The support benefited Atlanta starter Kyle Wright (1-4), who earned his first career victory.
-Wright pitched six innings and allowed four runs, three earned, on eight hits, two walks and four strikeouts in six innings.
+Wright pitched six innings and allowed four runs, three earned, on eight hits, two walks and four strikeouts.
 Scherzer was tagged for six runs on nine hits, two walks and 10 strikeouts in 5 1/3 innings.
 It was his 98th career double-digit strikeout game, moving him past Sandy Koufax and into fifth place on the all-time list.

 Atlanta took a 1-0 lead in the first on Travis d'Arnaud's double, but Washington evened the score in the second on Asdrubal Cabrera's sixth home run, a solo shot to right.
 The Braves regained the lead in the fourth on an RBI double by Nick Markakis, the 511th of his career, tied for 55th all-time.